jazzy-fish/jazzy-fish/python/README.md

-# Jazzy Fish - Sufficiently-large, unique, human-friendly identifiers - Python implementation
+# Jazzy Fish - Sufficiently-large, unique, human-friendly identifiers

 > ⚠️ **Warning:** This library is **in development** and not yet ready for production.
 Its API is not yet stable
 > and might (and probably _will_) still change.
 Follow repository [issues](https://github.com/jazzy-fish/jazzy-fish/issues) for more information.